-- Indicate if you will obtain informed consent from participants or assent from minors along with consent from their parents or legal guardians.
-Describe how the consent will be documented.
-For example: Will you read the consent forms?
-Will you ask prospective participants questions to be sure they understand the forms?
-Will you give them copies of what they sign? - Include, as appropriate, sample consent forms that provide for: (1) informed consent for participation in service intervention; (2) informed consent for participation in the data collection component of the project; and (3) informed consent for the exchange (releasing or requesting) of confidential information.
+- Whether or not their participation is voluntary. - o Their right to leave the project at any time without problems. - Possible risks from participation in the project. - Plans to protect clients from these risks. - Include, as appropriate, sample consent forms that provide for: (1) informed consent for participation in the program; (2) informed consent for participation in the data collection component of the project; and (3) informed consent for the exchange (releasing or requesting) of confidential information.
 The sample forms must be included in Attachment 3, "Sample Consent Forms", of your application.
 If needed, give English translations.